 That’s why the Graduate Management Admission Council (GMAC) worked closely with top business schools to custom-build the new EMBA assessment.

-The GMAC Executive Assessment looks similar to the GMAT, but is shorter, requires less preparation and may be an easier way for EMBA candidates to succeed.
+The GMAC Executive Assessment looks similar to the GMAT, but is NOT a mini GMAT.
+Rather, it’s goal is to be more convenient and relevant, as well as test for quality and readiness in the classroom as opposed to screening.
+It is shorter, requires less preparation and may be an easier way for EMBA candidates to succeed.

 GMAC Versus GMAT – Similarities and Differences